Planning Safe Events

 - Encourage the event staff and all attendees to practice good personal health habits each day.
 Be sure to share resource materials from reputable sources on symptoms, prevention and more.

-- Modify the event layout for social distancing.
+- Consider modifying the event layout for social distancing.
 This includes limiting attendance or reducing seating capacities.
-Multiple entrances and exits should also be offered and event organizers should consider staggering the use of shared indoor spaces, such as dining halls and lounges.
+Multiple entrances and exits also should be offered, and event organizers should consider staggering the use of shared indoor spaces, such as dining halls and lounges.

 - Prioritize outdoor activities where social distancing can be maintained.